LukeWinikates/homebridge-sleepme/README.md

 Turning on the "high" temperature mode switch also turns on the dock.
 Turning OFF the "high" switch doesn't turn off the dock, it just turns off "high" mode.

+The thermostat device's mode is automatically displayed based on the difference between the current and target temperature.
+If the dock is active and the target temperature is higher than the current temperature, it will show heat mode.
+If the target temperature is lower than the current temperature, it will show cool mode.
+This functionality, as well as manually changing "modes" in homekit, do not actually make any difference to the backend/dock and are just for aesthetics.

 ## Troubleshooting

 This plugin is known to work with the Dock Pro, and has not been tested with other Sleepme devices.